 Lightly sprinkle a small amount of baking soda over your mattress.
 Baking soda helps to absorb moisture and keep your mattress smelling clean and fresh.
 Let it sit for at least an hour - the longer, the better.
 Vacuum thoroughly to remove it.

 Step 4: Spot clean any mattress stains

 Time: 10 minutes

 Cost: Use the detergent you already have from washing your bedding, plus £1.69 for a pack of microfibre cloths

 Always remember to refer to the manufacturer's care instructions before cleaning your mattress, as different fabrics may require different methods of cleaning.

-However, as a general guide, The Sleep Council recommend using a very mild detergent and warm or cold water to spot-clean your mattress.
+However, as a general guide, Bed Advice UK recommend using a very mild detergent and warm or cold water to spot-clean your mattress.
 Use a clean, damp cloth and take care not to over-soak your mattress.
 Air your mattress thoroughly to ensure it's properly dry before you put the bedding back on.

 Step 5: Flip your mattress and repeat!